5-158.45:

 Operations on retina, choroidea and vitreous body: Pars plana vitrectomy: With removal of retina-raising membranes: Silicone oil removal

-In the past the vitreous body was removed from your eye and replaced by silicone oil.
+In the past your vitreous body was removed and filled with silicone oil.
 This filling has now been removed.

 Additional indicator